DMR-Database/.github/profile/README.md

 ## Hi there 👋
 <br>
 16042023: We are having problems with our server that creates all the databases.
-This evening the server suddenly stopped (power).
+This evening the server suddenly stopped (power supply died and blew the main fuse).
 We hope to have a new server running asap.
 <br><br>
 17042023: new machine is ordered and paid (not sponsored, paid out of my own money) :) we hope that the old disk is ok, so we can get the scripts of it :)
 <br><br>